 “Fire-stick hunting” is an ancient method of hunting in which humans burned entire forests to the ground.
 After the blaze, the hunters picked through the embers for carcasses or sought out surviving animals, now with nowhere to hide.
 If your security and risk teams are searching for digital risks — that is, any security or business risk in the online world outside of your network perimeter — chances are they are practicing the “fire-stick” method of identification.
 (If they aren’t searching for digital risks, they should be.
-Digital risk monitoring has become a staple for every modern organization grappling with unregulated, dynamic channels, such as social media, on which threats can be built, launched and damage your organization all without triggering a single alarm.)
+Digital risk management (or monitoring) has become a staple for every modern organization grappling with unregulated, dynamic channels, such as social media, on which threats can be built, launched and damage your organization all without triggering a single alarm.)

 Some quick definitions: when we say digital risks, we’re talking about things like phishing links, customer scams, piracy, leaked PII, attacker chatter, physical threats, and impersonations.
 When we say digital channels, we’re talking about social networks like LinkedIn, Facebook and Twitter as well as other channels external to your regulatory jurisdiction and line of visibility, like Pastebin and Reddit.